 A warm, south-facing house with central heating and wood stove in the kitchen, set in a large garden with lovely views & surrounded by community-owned woodland.
 Parking outside the house on private road or in the driveway.Double bed in artist's attic room overlooking garden & woodland, with double opening dormer window.
 Space for hanging clothes.
 Cosy corner with bookshelves full of art & gardening books next to sofa.
 Space for an extra small bed if necessary.
 If you are more than 2 people plus a child, you can also book our ground floor room downstairs through our other listing.

 Shared bathroom & kitchen downstairs.
-Space available for you to store your food (fridge & shelf next to the kitchen table available) for you to do your own cooking (microwave, hob & oven).
+Space available for you to store your food (fridge & shelf next to the kitchen table available) for you to do your own warming up food in the evening (microwave, kettle & hob).

 In the sitting room are a varied selection of books, music (hi-fi) & games.
 DVDs available to watch.
 Pianists welcome to play the Bechstein piano.
 Breakfast in the dining room, overlooking the garden & woods or outside when fine weather.